AnEnigmaticBug/GenericX/README.md

 - [ ] Setup unit tests.
 - [ ] Profile and make the app more efficient.
 - [ ] Optimize its size.

+# App Architecture:

+The app uses MVVM architecture with the Android Architecture Components and RxJava2.
+This is what I interpret MVVM is like.
+I'm still learning and so what I've written is just functioning code at best.
+To look at the exact architecture I've used, use the genericx_arch.pdf file I've supplied.